Leprosy in Japan: Christian missionaries and Japanese savers

-Japanese people were accustomed to seeing people with leprosy begging for money at temples and shrines or wherever people gathered, but this was a shocking event to Europeans.
+Japanese people were accustomed to seeing people with leprosy begging for money at temples and shrines, or wherever people gathered, but this was a shocking event to Europeans.
 Upon seeing a miserable 30-year-old woman abandoned near a watermill, Father Testevuide became determined to establish a facility for such people.
 In 1889, he started the Kohyama Fukusei Hospital.
 His example was followed by Kate Youngman in Tokyo, and by Miss Hannah Riddell and Father Corre in Kumamoto.

 In 1875, Dr. Masafumi Goto founded the Kihai Hospital in Tokyo which was specially designed to treat leprosy patients.
 Dr. Goto and his son, Dr. Masanao Goto, became widely known for their balneotherapy for leprosy patients.
 At the request of the King of the Hawaiian Kingdom, Dr. Masasao Goto visited Hawaii and introduced their method.
 Most of the Japanese doctors who established these facilities discontinued their activities after the start of public leprosy sanatoriums.

 1905 epoch-making meeting

-Hannah Riddell established the Kaishun Hospital in 1895 in Kumamoto and her activities are mentioned elsewhere.
+In 1895, Hannah Riddell established the Kaishun Hospital in Kumamoto and her activities are mentioned elsewhere.
 Because of the Russo-Japanese War, she was in desperate financial straits because English people stopped sending money to her because of the risks that could occur during the sending process.
 An important meeting was held at the Banker's Club in Tokyo, both to save her and to discuss leprosy problems facing Japan.
 Various leaders, including those representing the government, statesmen, and journalists, attended the meeting.

-The timing was good.
 The Japanese government had begun to take an interest in leprosy problems since they found many patients in the drafts for military service.
 To become strong militarily was their biggest concern at the time.
 The meeting was chaired by Viscount Shibuzawa, who was a leading businessman.
-At the meeting Kensuke Mitsuda stressed that leprosy was infectious.
+At the meeting, Kensuke Mitsuda stressed that leprosy was infectious.
 Finally, the Japanese government, spurred by the events of the 1905 meeting, promulgated the first leprosy prevention law in 1907 and started five public sanatoriums in 1909.

 "No Leprosy Patients in Prefecture" Movement

 At the start of public sanatoriums, only the wandering patients were hospitalized.
-However, as time went, people wanted their prefectures to be "purified," and the belief began that there should be no leprosy patients in their prefectures.
-This movement started around 1930 and it naturally worsened leprosy stigma.
+However, as time went on, people wanted their prefectures to be "purified," and the belief began that there should be no leprosy patients in these prefectures.
+This movement started around 1930 and it naturally worsened the leprosy stigma.
 In Kumamoto, 157 patients living near Honmyoji were "arrested" and transferred to other sanatoriums.
 A patient received unjust procedures and was sentenced to the death penalty.
+In 1931, the 1907 Leprosy Prevention Law was amended to expand the required forced isolation of people with leprosy to also non-homeless people.